-• Python 3.9+ with isolated virtual environment management (venv or conda)
+• Python 3.9+ with an isolated environment (venv or conda)

 bash

-pip install streamlit panel pydeck folium geopandas pandas
+pip install streamlit panel pydeck ipyleaflet folium geopandas pandas

-Implementing robust tooltip and click event handling follows a deterministic pipeline that separates data preparation, renderer configuration, and state routing.
-Skipping validation steps at any stage typically results in silent payload drops or UI desynchronization.
+Reliable event handling follows a deterministic pipeline that separates data preparation, renderer configuration, and state routing.
+Skipping a stage usually produces a silent payload drop or a desynchronized UI rather than a clean error.

 Frontend map renderers expect strictly formatted payloads.
-Convert GeoDataFrame objects to dictionary or GeoJSON-compatible structures before passing them to the visualization layer.
-Validate property keys to ensure consistent payload structures across zoom levels.
-Missing or malformed attributes will break tooltip interpolation and cause JavaScript runtime errors in the browser console.
+Convert GeoDataFrame objects to GeoJSON-compatible structures with __geo_interface__ or to_json() before passing them to the visualization layer, and reproject to EPSG:4326 first — a CRS mismatch is the single most common cause of null coordinates downstream.
+Validate that every feature carries the same property keys across zoom levels; missing or malformed attributes break tooltip interpolation and throw runtime errors in the browser console.

 python